-Publishers Group West (PGW) began distributing NAB titles in 1982 and during this association NAB grew rapidly, increasing the number of staff and of titles published.
-In 2007 Random House, now Penguin Random House (PRH), took over distribution, and NAB authors gained access to PRH’s powerful fulfillment and sales services.
-North Atlantic’s own acquisitions, editorial, production, and marketing staff handle all books from the Berkeley office, where excellent author-publisher relationships are the highest priority.
+Over the years, NAB has created several imprints and series—from Frog Books to the Evolver imprint to the Sacred Activism series—but today it focuses on its mainstays: adult and children’s books under North Atlantic Books and martial-books under Blue Snake Books, one of the largest publishers of internal and historical martial-arts books in the world.
+Publishers Group West (PGW) began distributing NAB titles in 1982, and during this association NAB grew rapidly.
+In 2007 Penguin Random House took over distribution, and NAB authors gained access to PRH’s powerful fulfillment and sales services.
+North Atlantic remains an independent nonprofit entity, with its own acquisitions, editorial, production, publicity, and marketing staff handling all books from the Berkeley office, where excellent author-publisher relationships are the highest priority.